 Let us return to the fact that early psychologists relied on introspection as a legitimate method of acquiring information about the world, specifically about our mental or emotional states.
 If one examines an introductory economics textbook, one will see that economists have continued to use this unreliable method in formulating their theories and concepts, such as in their development of the Law of Diminishing Marginal Utility.
 Economists also make frequent use of thought experiments, which are commonly employed by philosophers to explain or illustrate things like ethical issues and other philosophical niceties.
 Thought experiments can be useful, since even physicists have used them on occasion.
 For example, Albert Einstein performed a number of thought experiments while developing his Theory of Relativity.
 But physicists always make sure to test the conclusions that are derived from these thought experiments or the theories that are based on them, an important step that economists conspicuously neglect to perform.
 In addition, many of the thought experiments conducted by economists involve unrealistic assumptions like perfect competition, perfect labour mobility, or perfect knowledge on the part of all the participants.
 Because economists neglect to verify that the conclusions derived from their thought experiments do in fact accord with reality, they are merely engaging in the futile intellectual activity of creating logically-consistent and mathematically-complex theories that have little or nothing to do with the way that humans actually behave in the real world.
-For economists, mere seeming is sufficient, it seems, to ensure the truth.
+For many economists, mere seeming is sufficient, it seems, to ensure the truth.
 In other words, according to economists, if an economic law, concept, or theory seems true in thought, then it must also be true in fact or reality.
 In making this unwarranted, highly unscientific, intellectually sloppy, non-rigorous, and dangerous assumption, they have forgotten just how easily our thoughts and beliefs can lead us fallible human beings astray.